DragonSpit/HPCsharp/README.md

 - These provide in-place interface and functional interface, which is also in-place but returns the input array that has been sorted.
 - Improved performance of MSD Radix Sort of slong arrays (thank you John once again).
 - Added LSD Radix Sort for long arrays (serial and parallel), which are not in-place, but have interfaces to support in-place usage

-**_Version 3.2.0_**

-- Added ludicrous speed Parallel Counting Sort and Parallel Radix Sort for arrays of byte and ushort, which are in-place.
-- Added Counting Sort and Radix Sort for arrays of signed types: sbyte and short, which are in-place.
-- Added Histogram of components/bytes/digits within UInt32 and UInt64
-- Implemented parallel Histogram functions, which sped up well
-- Ported three Block Swap algorithms from C++ to C#, which swap neighboring blocks within an array of unequal size in-place.
-- Eliminate a copy at the end of LSD Radix Sort (thank you John for the suggestion)

 Full release history is in ReleaseNotes.txt file